WildernessBear/447-COVID-lunch-proj/README.md

 A lot of this iteration was figuring out how git works and learning Django.
 At this point, the program does not run.

 ## To run the program:
-1. Navigate to `Lunchtime/Lproj/mysite` on your command line
+1. Navigate to `Lunchtime/Lproj/` on your command line
 2. Enter the command `python manage.py runserver` (some terminals will need the command `python3`)
 3. Navigate to the local link in your browser
-4. Add /admin to the link

 ## Dependencies:
 - python3